Kitware/nrtk/docs/getting_started.rst

 Getting Started
 ===============

-See :ref:`Installation` if NRTK needs to be installed.
+Note: If you need to install NRTK, see :ref:`Installation`.

-There are three main parts to NRTK:
+NRTK consists of three main parts:

 #. :ref:`Image Perturbation`
 #. :ref:`Perturbation Factories`
 #. :ref:`Model Evaluation`

-The following section will guide the user through setting up and using an example pertuber.
+The following sections will guide you through setting up and using an example perturber.

 Image Perturbation
 ^^^^^^^^^^^^^^^^^^